17 Top-Rated Attractions & Things to Do in San Jose, CA

-Housing the largest collection of authentic Ancient Egyptian artifacts in western North America, the Rosicrucian Egyptian Museum is popular for day trips and school visits.
-Spanning Ancient Egyptian daily life to the afterlife, the exhibits at the museum range from uncovered jewelry and housewares to tomb tours and hieroglyph examples.
+The Rosicrucian Egyptian Museum houses the largest collection of authentic Ancient Egyptian artifacts in western North America.
+Exhibits at the museum span Ancient Egyptian daily life to the afterlife, ranging from uncovered jewelry and housewares to tomb tours and hieroglyph examples.

-A short walk from the Municipal Rose Garden, the main museum is the centerpiece of the larger Rosicrucian Park–a lovely landscaped space that highlights the Egyptian-inspired architecture of the museum.
+The museum is the centerpiece of the larger Rosicrucian Park–a lovely landscaped space that highlights the Egyptian-inspired architecture of the museum.
 Within Rosicrucian Park, other notable attractions include the Rosicrucian Temple and the historic Rosicrucian Planetarium.

 Address: 1660 Park Avenue, San Jose, California